southfox/acc-pack-common/js/README.md

 ### `signal(type, signalData, to)`

-*Send a signal using the OpenTok [Signaling API](https://tokbox.com/developer/guides/signaling/js/)*
+*Send a signal using the OpenTok [Signaling API](https://tokbox.com/developer/guides/signaling/js/).
+If a recipient is not provided, the signal will be broadcast to all connections in the session.*

 **Parameters**